Ashrita2004/MicroTrip/README.md

 **Have little time?
 Don't know where to go?**

-We've all had those moments — a free hour between work, before heading home, or while waiting for someone, but no clear idea what to do with it.
+We've all had those moments like a free hour between work, before heading home, or while waiting for someone, but no clear idea what to do with it.

 What if an app could simply ask **how much time you have, what you're in the mood for, and how you want to travel**, and then create a realistic mini-itinerary around it?